bisonic-official/plot-contract/README.md

 There are 4 phases:

-* Investors minting:
+* Private sale minting:
     * At the beginning, 10924 plots will be minted and distributed to investors.
 Those plots will be transfer timelocked, explained in the **Vesting** section.
 A csv table with wallets and a number of plots of each size will be used.
 Owner wallet will pay all the gas cost.
-    * This is the only moment when plots of 128x128 are minted/distributed.
+    * Note that 128x128 plots are not intended to be available during the public sale.
+Only 1 128x128 is minted during the private sale.
+The rest are intended for auction at a later date.
 * Claim list:
     * A whitelist of addresses that will be able to claim plots.
 This whitelist is stored in a Merkle tree and it includes the amount of plots of each size the address can claim.
 There is no plot cost, only gas cost for the address.
 * Mint list:
     * A whitelist of addresses that will be able to buy plots before the public sale.
 This whitelist is stored in a Merkle tree and it includes the amount of plots of each size the address can buy.
 The address has to pay the plot cost and gas cost.
 * Public mint:
-    * Any wallet can buy a plot.
+    * Any wallet can buy plots.

-The plots information is not defined yet, so all the information needed to map the plot information later is masked in the TokenId (explained in the **TokenId** section).
+Plot properties are defined on the game server.
+The TokenId is meant to uniquely identify the type and identity of plot for interoperability with the game server, which assigns properties (explained in the **TokenId** section).

 # Scope